motebaya/bilibili-dl/README.md

 An error occurred from remote video site.
 Please try with other download link
 ```

-- and last, for Api's. it's seem not work with hotspot network. bcs im try it in my mobile it's work, but in my PC stuck loading. idk, why ??
+- and last, for Api's. it's seem not work with hotspot network. bcs im try it in my mobile network it's work as well, but in my PC stuck loading. idk, why ??

 ## Refference